 At the first listen, I went in strong with absolutely no music at all.
-Testing outright the ability of the Bowers & Wilkins PX7 Carbon Edition in first priority render noise eliminated.
-Picture me, standing next to an open refrigerator, with no device paired to the headphones, cycling through the Noise Cancellation levels of the PX7, taking note of how the hum of my modern day icebox is noticeably absent and the background upon which all music and media will be heard is delightfully silent.
+Testing outright the ability of the Bowers & Wilkins PX7 Carbon Edition’s first priority – to render noise eliminated.
+Picture me, standing next to an open refrigerator, with no audio device paired to the headphones, cycling through the Noise Cancellation settings, taking note of how the hum of my modern day icebox is noticeably absent and the background upon which all music and media will be heard is remarkably silent.
 Admittedly a geeky moment for me.

-Firing up the music, I take the headphones off, expecting them to continue playing for the next 24-hrs to break-in, but the abruptly music stops.
-The Bowers & Wilkins PX7 feature wear sensor, that senses when the wearer removes one or two of the ear-cups, thus automatically pauses the music.
+Finally firing up the music, I take the headphones off, expecting them to continue playing for the next 24-hrs to break-in, but the music comes to a full stop.
+The Bowers & Wilkins PX7 feature a wear sensor, that senses when the wearer removes one or two of the ear-cups, thus automatically pausing the music.
 Once the ear-cup is returned to the listening position, the music resumes without further human input.

-Bass on the Bowers & Wilkins PX7 is powerful and forward.
+Bass on the Bowers & Wilkins PX7 is powerful and prodigious.
 If there’s anything these headphones do with aplomb, it’s the bass region.
 Is it a bit overcooked for my taste with new recordings?
 Possibly.
-But it sure as hell is fun with older recordings that often need extra reinforcement when on the go.
-Overall, I think the bass presentation is enjoyable, fun, and done in well measure.
+But it sure as hell is fun with older recordings that often need extra reinforcement.
+Overall, I think the bass presentation is enjoyable and done in a tasteful manner.

-Speaking to the treble specifically, the energy and shimmer is a peak in the frequency response.
-But done so tastefully and in the correct contrast to the bass, that I really can’t find any fault with the sonic tailoring.
-The end result is full, lush, and plush sound without feeling boxed in or in other terms closed-back.
-The sense of musical space inside the Bowers & Wilkins PX7 is noteworthy for seeming larger and well imaged than expected.
+Speaking to the treble specifically, the energy and shimmer houses a peak in the frequency response.
+But done so carefully and in the correct contrast to the bass, that I really can’t find any fault with the sonic tailoring.
+The end result is full, lush and plush sound without feeling boxed in or in other realms: sounding closed-back.
+The sense of musical space inside the Bowers & Wilkins PX7 is noteworthy for seeming larger and more well imaged than expected.

 Conclusion – Bowers & Wilkins PX7 Carbon Edition

 Who are these for?
-Well, this is a point where I’d say that the question doesn’t quite work in identifying a specific portion of the populace.
-For me they are for everyone who doesn’t already own a pair of Bluetooth headphones, as Bowers & Wilkins PX7 Carbon Edition would be the most exhilarating introduction one could find into the world of Bluetooth headphones.
-They are also for anyone who wants class-leading sonic performance and noise cancellation, which also includes a really nice app for tailoring the levels of intrusion from the outside world.
+Well, this is a point where I say that the question doesn’t quite work in identifying a specific portion of the populace.
+For me they are for everyone who doesn’t already own a pair of Bluetooth headphones.
+The Bowers & Wilkins PX7 Carbon Edition are to me the most exhilarating introduction one could find into the world of Bluetooth headphones.
+They are for anyone who wants class-leading sonic performance and noise cancellation.

-The Bowers & Wilkins PX7 are supremely comfortable, and deliver a refined version of excitement and dynamics that seems right at home when on the go.
-There are times when you just want a slice of something different and simply decadent, and that they do deliver.
+The Bowers & Wilkins PX7 are supremely comfortable, and deliver a refined version of musical excitement and dynamics that seems right at home when on the go.
+At home there are times when you just want a slice of something different and simply decadent, and in that they do deliver.
 Their rich sound and powerful dynamics can imbue a few tired recordings with enough energy to find them shifting out of the “chill-out” playlist, and taking up shop in the “jam-out” playlist.

-At just $399 USD, it’s quite amazing what Bowers & Wilkins has packed into the PX7 Carbon Edition in terms of function, sound, and a stunning build quality.
-The years of research and development into headphones have paid off for B&W, as the overall execution of the PX7 feels second to none.
-Making it my go to recommendation for the noise-cancelling Bluetooth headphone set, but also for those looking to get their hands on a sample of what the Bower & Wilkins name means when it comes to designing a product with key attributes of refinement and luxury at the forefront.
+At just $399 USD, it is quite amazing what Bowers & Wilkins has packed into the PX7 Carbon Edition in terms of function, sound, and stunning build quality.
+The years of research and development into high-end headphones have paid off for B&W, as the overall execution of the PX7 feels second to none.
+Making the PX7 my go to recommendation for a noise-cancelling Bluetooth headphone set, but also for those looking to get their hands on a sample of what the Bower & Wilkins name means when it comes to designing a product with key attributes of refinement and luxury at the forefront.

 Bowers & Wilkins the PX7 Carbon Edition